 As the electrolytic cup could only operate when water passed through the cup they could not be used when the water gravity feed was replaced by an electric pump and the cups only contained air.

 Derma-Vac Facial System: This machine was designed specifically for the beauty industry.
 It consisted of an electric pump to generate the partial vacuum connected to a series of glass cups by rubber tubing.
 Each tube had a small glass bulb – a manifold protector – packed with cotton wool to protect the pump from taking in foreign matter picked up by the treatment.
 The airflow, and therefore the strength of the vacuum, was regulated by opening and closing the pet-cocks.
 Although not as simple as modern regulators, a skilled operator would have been able to make appropriate adjustments to avoid damaging the skin.

-The device was used in the treatment of acne, enlarged pores, blackheads, wrinkles and skin blemishes using specialist cups and the cleansing cream, skin freshener and skin food supplied with the system.
+The device was used in the treatment of acne, enlarged pores, blackheads, wrinkles and skin blemishes using specialist cups in combination with the cleansing cream, skin freshener and skin food supplied by the manufacturer.